credativ/plutono/docs/sources/auth/ldap.md

 ## Group search filter, to retrieve the groups of which the user is a member (only set if memberOf attribute is not available)
 group_search_filter = "(&(objectClass=posixGroup)(memberUid=%s))"
 ## An array of the base DNs to search through for groups.
 Typically uses ou=groups
-group_search_base_dns = ["ou=groups,dc=grafana,dc=org"]
+group_search_base_dns = ["ou=groups,dc=plutono,dc=org"]
 ## the %s in the search filter will be replaced with the attribute defined below
 group_search_filter_user_attribute = "uid"
 ```

 ### Group Mappings

-In `[[servers.group_mappings]]` you can map an LDAP group to a Grafana organization and role.
+In `[[servers.group_mappings]]` you can map an LDAP group to a Plutono organization and role.
 These will be synced every time the user logs in, with LDAP being
 the authoritative source.
-So, if you change a user's role in the Grafana Org.
+So, if you change a user's role in the Plutono Org.
 Users page, this change will be reset the next time the user logs in.
 If you
 change the LDAP groups of a user, the change will take effect the next time the user logs in.

 The first group mapping that an LDAP user is matched to will be used for the sync.
 If you have LDAP users that fit multiple mappings, the topmost mapping in the TOML configuration will be used.